Bullish Watch, week of July 6: four oversold names, and one that already bounced

 How to read this

 This is a watchlist, not a buy list.
-Every name here got cheaper this week for a real reason (except AeroVironment, which already got more expensive for a real reason), and every name has a real bull case for why the market's read on it might be wrong.
-We'll track this batch daily once the trading week opens Monday, and grade it just as honestly as we did last week, when three of four names lost money.
+Every name here got cheaper the prior week for a real reason (except AeroVironment, which already got more expensive for a real reason), and every name has a real bull case for why the market's read on it might be wrong.
+The full week is now on the scoreboard, and it was a losing one: none of the five finished green from Monday's open, even though two of them held gains as late as Thursday.
+That's evidence the market hasn't bought the bull case yet, not proof the case is wrong, the selling hit nearly everything speculative in AI this week while the megacaps rallied.
+We graded last week just as honestly, when three of four names lost money.
 Winners and losers both go on the scoreboard.

 Sources

 This is general market commentary and opinion, not investment advice.
-Prices are Thursday, July 2, 2026 closes and will move.
+Scoreboard prices are official closing prices, updated through Friday, July 10, 2026, the final update for this list.
+The watchlist writeups below reflect Thursday, July 2, 2026's close, the original reference price for this list, with dated update notes added where something changed.
 Markets can go down as well as up, and you can lose money.
 Always do your own research and consider speaking with a licensed financial professional before making any investment decision.